pchapin/clac/C++-Style.md

       inline int max( int a, int b )
           { return ( a > b ) ? a : b; }

++ The `else` of a conditional statement and `catch` clauses of exception handlers shall be the first non-white space character of a line (no preceeding '}').

++ Function and method definitions shall be separated by two blank lines.

 + There should be no space between a unary operator and its operand.

 + There should be at least one space between a binary operator and its operands.
 Exception: the